ghostdevv/svelte-check-action/README.md

 This action runs [svelte-check](http://npmjs.com/svelte-check) on the files that change in a PR, then adds a comment which reports any errors in those files.
 The inspiration came from wanting to have svelte-check run in CI without failing, so that we can progressively fix a codebase with a lot of issues.

+Works with svelte-check version 3 & 4.
+The action runs using Node 20.

 ## Example

 ```yaml